AnOrmaluser12/DroidCmdX/README.md

 -----
->❓ If Only i Want My Battery Last Longer , Then Which Settings I Should Use ❓
+>❓ I Want My Battery Last Longer , Then Which Settings I Should Use ❓
 >
 >⚙️ : Toggle Power Saver : On
 >